JonathanMEdwards/subtext10/doc/language.md

 - The same structures are used to represent data and functions (as in LISP), but they also represent the execution of functions for inspection by the developer.
 - There are cross-references within the tree.
 Cross-references can be dynamic only to the extent of selecting different items within a specific array — other than that, cross-references are static.

 Subtext is statically typed, which conventionally means that the code and the types of values are fixed at _compile time_ and do not vary at _run time_.
-But there is no such thing as compile time in Subtext workspacess, which are always running and fully editable with their state stored persistently in a file.
-Subtext distinguishes between two kinds of changes: modifying data and editing the definitions of prgrams and data.
+But there is no such thing as compile time in Subtext workspaces, which are always running and fully editable with their state stored persistently in a file.
+Subtext distinguishes between two kinds of changes: modifying data and editing the definitions of code and data.
 It is possible to lock a workspace so that only data modifications are allowed — this is called _user mode_.
 In user mode data changes are highly constrained: data types are fixed.
 For example a number can’t be changed into text, and a newly created item in an array will have the same type as all the others.
 Only certain kinds of errors can occur in user mode.
 In _programming mode_ anything can be changed, which can lead to various sorts of inconsistencies called _static errors_, corresponding to the errors a traditional compiler might report.
 Static errors are reported to the programmer as problems in the workspace to be resolved, but unlike compiled languages, the workspace continues to function outside the implicated parts.

 Although Subtext is statically typed in the above sense, there is no mention of types in the language syntax or error messages, because concrete values serve as witnesses of their types (see _Types_).